 - Baltimore Ravens News | Russell Street Report - http://russellstreetreport.com -

-Every year, during the weeks follow the NFL draft, the league announces each team’s “Year One Rookie Allocation” (formerly known as the “Rookie Pool” or “Rookie Salary Cap”).
+In the days following this week’s NFL draft, the league will announce each team’s “Year One Rookie Allocation” (formerly known as the “Rookie Pool” or “Rookie Salary Cap”).
 This is an oft misunderstood number, because while it is part of the team’s Salary Cap, it does not have a dollar-for-dollar impact on the team’s overall Salary Cap.

 Both of those characterizations are incorrect.